catholicconnectmatrimony-sudo/matri/LAUNCH-STRATEGY.md

 ## 2. Pre-Launch Preparation (Weeks 1-12)

+> **Timeline bridge:** Weeks 1-8 align with the implementation roadmap in [TECH-STACK.md](./TECH-STACK.md) and represent Months −2 to 0 (build-up to launch).
+The month-based phases below pick up from Month 0 (launch) and continue through Month 12.

 ### **2.1 Technical Preparation**
 - ✅ Complete platform development
 - ✅ Database setup with community-specific fields